Counting Specific Classes of Relations Regarding Fixed Points and Reflexive Points: Relations with Fixed Points and Reflexive Points

 For an odd $n$ the ascending chain has one element more than the descending chain.
 E.g., for $n=3$ we have $27 < 108 < 144$ for $\RP^t_3(0), \RP^t_3(1), \RP^t_3(2)$ and $144 > 64$ for $\RP^t_3(2), \RP^t_3(3)$.
 See again Figure~\ref{fig:total-relations-fixed-points}.

-To describe the relationships between the numbers of the list $\RP_n(0),\ldots,\RP_n(n)$ obtained by Theorem \ref{THEEXIS-GEN}(d), we notice that from their definition it follows that they are related to each other with respect to their sizes exactly as the binomial coefficients of the $n$-th row of Pascal's triangle are.
+To describe the relationships between the numbers of the list $\RP_n(0),\ldots,\RP_n(n)$ obtained by Theorem \ref{THEEXIS-GEN}(d), we notice that from their definition it follows that they are related to each other with respect to their sizes exactly as the binomial coefficients of the $n$-th row of Pascal's triangle are, because $2^{n^2-n}$ does not depend on $k$.
 This shows:

-\begin{Theorem} For all $k \in \{0,\ldots,n\}$ it holds $\RP_n(k) = \RP_n(n-k)$.
+\begin{theorem} For all $k \in \{0,\ldots,n\}$ it holds $\RP_n(k) = \RP_n(n-k)$.
 If $n \geq 2$ is even, then the numbers $\RP_n(0),\ldots,\RP_n(n)$ form the chains $\RP_n(0) < \ldots < \RP_n(\frac{n}{2})$ and $\RP_n(\frac{n}{2}) > \ldots > \RP_n(n)$, and if $n \geq 2$ is odd, then they form the chains $\RP_n(0) < \ldots < \RP_n(\frac{n-1}{2})$ and $\RP_n(\frac{n+1}{2}) > \ldots > \RP_n(n)$, where $\RP_n(\frac{n-1}{2}) = \RP_n(\frac{n+1}{2})$.
-Both ascending chains start with $\RP_n(0) = 2^{n^2 - n}$ and both descending chains end with $\RP_n(n) = 2^{n^2 - n}$. \end{Theorem}
+Both ascending chains start with $\RP_n(0) = 2^{n^2 - n}$ and both descending chains end with $\RP_n(n) = 2^{n^2 - n}$. \end{theorem}

-Using Lemma \ref{BINOM}(a), also for the numbers $\RP_n(0),\ldots,\RP_n(n)$ a recursive description can be shown, viz.that $ \RP_n(k+1) = \frac{n-k}{k+1} \RP_n(k), $ for all $k \in \{0,\ldots,n-1\}$.
+Using Lemma \ref{BINOM}(a), also for the numbers $\RP_n(0),\ldots,\RP_n(n)$ a recursive description can be shown, viz.\ that $ \RP_n(k+1) = \frac{n-k}{k+1} \RP_n(k), $ for all $k \in \{0,\ldots,n-1\}$.

 Finally, in the following we compare the members of the list $\FP^p_n(0) ,\ldots, \FP^p_n(n)$ obtained by Theorem \ref{THEPERM-GEN} with respect to their sizes.
 For that, we assume an arbitrary $k \in \{0,\ldots,n-1\}$.
 Then we have: